ctndeveloperstudent/terminal_application/README.md

 ## Inspiration

-This project was inspired by a step-by-step tutorial on creating a simple command-line to-do list app using Python.
+This project was inspired by video on creating a simple command-line list app using Python.
 The tutorial guided the creation of functionalities for adding, removing, and viewing tasks, which provided valuable insights into Python programming fundamentals and practical application development.

 - YouTube Tutorial: [Creating a Simple Command Line To-Do List App with Python](https://www.youtube.com/watch?v=1XDZ9Dy6qo4)
-  Description: This step-by-step tutorial teaches how to create a CLI to-do list app in Python, enabling task management through add, remove, and view operations.